 My work does not look professional during the process, but I keep going until it is perfect, even if it takes ten times longer.
 It’s a messy job, especially when you start to sand it smooth, but extremely rewarding when it’s all done.

 After what felt like endless weeks of work, the walls were finally seamless and smooth, ready to be primed and painted.

 For flooring, I chose luxury vinyl tiles.
 It kind of looks like a cement floor and not the usual wood look.

 With the flooring installed, I could finish the baseboards and trim around the door.

-The clothes rail is galvanized pipe and fittings and mounted it on a piece of wood.
+The clothes rail is galvanized pipe and fittings mounted on a piece of wood.
 It looked better than just the bare rail, and this way, I could secure the wood to the wall, anchored by the studs behind the drywall.

 The rest of it has a spot in the cabinets at the bottom of my folding area.
 As I’m typing this, I am sitting at this very desk, and it is just the most wonderful area to work in.
-The view doesn’t suck either…
+The view doesn’t suck either.